Noise-contrastive Online Change Point Detection: Numerical Experiments

-{\it Example 2: variance change detection in a Gaussian sequence model.}\quad In the second example, we sampled $50$ independent Gaussian random variables $\cn(0, \sigma_0^2)$ with $\sigma_0 = 0.1$ and $30$ random variables with the distribution $\cn(0, \sigma^2)$, $\sigma = 0.2$, so the expectation of all the random variables was the same.
-The parameters $p$ and $q$ were set to $2$ and $3$, respectively.
+{\it Example 2: variance change detection in a Gaussian sequence model.}\quad In the second example, we sampled $75$ independent Gaussian random variables $\cn(0, \sigma_0^2)$ with $\sigma_0 = 0.1$ and $75$ random variables with the distribution $\cn(0, \sigma^2)$, $\sigma = 0.3$, so the expectation of all the random variables was the same.
+CUSUM is not applicable in this case, because it is designed to detect a mean shift.

-{\it Example 3: distributional change.}\quad Finally, we checked the ability of our procedure to adapt to distributional changes.
-For this purpose, we generated a sequence of $100$ independent random variables where the first $50$ had the Gaussian distribution $\cn(0, \sigma^2)$ with $\sigma = 0.1$ and the other $50$ were drawn from the uniform distribution on $[-\sigma / \sqrt{3}, \sigma / \sqrt{3}]$.
-The parameters of the uniform distribution were chosen in a way to match the first two moments of the Gaussian distribution.
-The parameters $p$ and $q$ were set to $5$ and $6$, respectively.